• Curcumin for Rheumatoid Arthritis: What Clinical Studies Really Show (2026 Evidence-Based Guide)

 The study also reported that participants taking turmeric experienced fewer gastrointestinal side effects compared with those taking ibuprofen.

 These findings suggest that curcumin-rich turmeric extracts may offer a natural option for supporting joint comfort.
+Overall, research comparing turmeric vs ibuprofen for joint pain suggests both can reduce symptoms, but their safety profiles differ.

 Additional Clinical Evidence